 DNP Clinical Nurse Specialist

-The clinical nurse specialist program prepares graduates at the doctoral level for advanced practice with a focus on either adult-gerontology or pediatric populations.
+The clinical nurse specialist program prepares graduates at the doctoral level for advanced practice with a focus on pediatric populations.
 The CNS influences care outcomes by providing direct patient care, expert consultation for nursing staffs, and implementing improvements in health care delivery systems with a particular expertise in evidence-based practice, safety, and quality.

 As a CNS, you will integrate care across the continuum through three spheres of influence: